 The music app also comes with handy notification bar and lockscreen widgets, giving you control over your music playback from pretty much anywhere on the Galaxy Note 3.

-If you fancy checking out some new music then there's a vast library in Google Play where you can purchase and download songs, plus Google's All Access streaming service lets you play millions of songs for $9.99 a month.
+If you fancy checking out some new music then there's a vast library in Google Play where you can purchase and download songs, plus Google's new All Access streaming service lets you play millions of songs for £9.99 a month.

 The Samsung Hub is an iTunes-esque offering of music, movies, TV shows and books and it boasts a decent selection of tracks if you're looking to grow your library even more.

 The 5.7-inch full HD Super AMOLED display on the Samsung Galaxy Note 3 is well equipped for video playback and it doesn't disappoint.

 We dubbed the Galaxy S4 "head and shoulders above the rest" when it came to video playback and while the Note 3 doesn't quite reach the same heights thanks to a lower pixel density due to the size of its screen, it's still manages to hold its own.

 The Galaxy Note 3 comes with a dedicated video player app pre-installed, something we don't see very often on phones, and while it may not be stuffed full of features it is easy to use.